Wiznet/WIZnet-S2E-Tool/README.md

 You can see this description as following command.

     $ python wiz750_configTool.py -h

+When config serial port, refer below.
+- One port S2E devices
+    - WIZ750SR Series
+    - Use **UART #0 Configurations**
+- Two port S2E devices
+    - WIZ752SR Series
+    - Use **UART #0 Configurations** & **UART #1 Configurations** both.

+And all other options are common.

 <pre><code>optional arguments:
   -h, --help            show this help message and exit -d MACADDR, --device MACADDR